 How Public Power is Quietly Driving Energy Innovation

-A ground-mount system installed by DSD for Manchester Community College in Connecticut.
+A ground-mount solar panel system installed by DSD for Manchester Community College in Connecticut.

 Together, municipal utilities and electric cooperatives serve nearly 100 million Americans.

 Together, these public power providers are operating at the cutting edge by investing in community solar and other distributed generation projects.
 In doing so, they’re both demonstrating, and benefiting from, the prioritization of their customers and the exploration of opportunities to generate long-term value in the communities they serve.

 While this recent leadership has proven incredibly effective, it isn’t new.
 In fact, it’s just the latest example of the longstanding position public power has held at the forefront of renewable energy innovation.